-Since our founding in 1970 by Lila McDill as a laboratory school, The Children’s School has honored children and childhood.
-Though times have changed and the school has evolved over our nearly 50-year history, the heart and DNA of TCS remains the same as it did on day one: diversity and community matter; joy in learning is essential; and social connection and feeling seen and heard are foundational to a child’s sense of self and identity development.
+Since our founding in 1970 by Lila McDill as a laboratory school, The Children’s School has honored children, childhood and brave learning.
+Though times have changed and the school has evolved over our 50-year history, the heart and DNA of TCS remains the same as it did on day one: diversity and community matter; joy in learning is essential; and social connection and feeling seen and heard are foundational to a child’s sense of self and identity development.

 When TCS moved to its current home on 10th Street in spring 1973, Midtown Atlanta was an eclectic, transitional, and affordable neighborhood.
 The new campus location, in the geographic center of the city; the school’s commitment to diversity; and our hands-on, minds-on, all-heart approach to learning helped to draw- and continues to draw – families from around Atlanta.

 The school has evolved since 1970 when it opened with two teachers, a handful of children, and a donated church classroom.
 Today, our campus has 11 buildings across 2.7 acres where our teachers implement our nationally recognized, immersive project-based learning curriculum to hundreds of students, ages 3 – 14; a World Language program that helps our children attain a higher level of Chinese and Spanish language fluency, while developing cultural and global awareness we value so deeply at TCS; and in 2016 the Board of Trustees, recognizing that childhood doesn’t end at age 12, voted to extend the school to eighth grade.
 Just last year, we graduated our first class of eighth graders, a group of intelligent, confident and compassionate leaders who excel in a diverse range of top high schools.